separateurCreated with Sketch.

 Our Lady of La Leche Chapel

-The Shrine of Our lady of La Leche is America's oldest Marian shrine.
+The Shrine of Our lady of La Leche is America's oldest Marian shrine and since 2019, has been recognized as a National Shrine.

-The Shrine of Our Lady of La Leche in St. Augustine, Florida, has been elevated as a National Shrine by the U.S. bishops’ conference, the Catholic News Agency reported.
+The Shrine of Our Lady of La Leche in St. Augustine, Florida, was elevated in 2019 to the status of National Shrine by the U.S. bishops’ conference, the Catholic News Agency reported.

 Founded in 1587, the shrine is at the heart of the oldest European settlement on what in the United States, and is America’s oldest Marian shrine.